aseemanand/pycatcher/README.md

 #### DataFrame Arguments:
-* First column in the dataframe must be a date column ('YYYY-MM-DD') and the last column a numeric column (sum or total count for the time period) to detect outliers using Classical Seasonal Decomposition algorithm.
+* First column in the dataframe must be a date column ('YYYY-MM-DD') and the last column a numeric column (sum or total count for the time period) to detect outliers using Seasonal Decomposition algorithms.
 * Last column must be a numeric column to detect outliers using Moving Average and Z-score algorithm.

 #### Package Functions: